open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-architecture-overview.md

 #### Desktop Virtualization - standard Kernel without real-time extensions

-Intel ready-made solution for using Edge Microvisor Toolkit as a host for Windows 10 or Ubuntu guest virtual machines.
+Intel® ready-made solution for using Edge Microvisor Toolkit as a host for Windows 10 or Ubuntu guest virtual machines.
 This image includes Kubevirt and Intel IDV (Intelligent Desktop Virtualization) services for launching the virtual machines with SR-IOV capabilities.
 This image uses the standard linux kernel.